Chapter Five: Boundary Crossing

 Think of me.

 At last, I felt a looming presence, like a giant hand hovering over me.
-Maybe Yali's, or maybe something else's, I had no way to tell.
-The hand slowly descended around me, forming a vast and empty enclosure around me, shutting out the stars one by one.
+Maybe Yali’s, or maybe something else’s, I had no way to tell.
+The hand slowly descended over me, forming a vast and empty enclosure around me, shutting out the stars one by one.

 I was in another world.